 - Do exercises to improve your balance, especially if you're at risk of falling

-- Try stretching (flexibility) exercises so you can move more easily
+- Do stretching (flexibility) exercises so you can move more easily

-If you have a health condition, talk with your doctor about the best activities for you.
+If you're doing physical activity outdoors, follow these safety tips.
+And if you have a health condition, talk with your doctor about the best activities for you.